Frequently Asked Questions

 Are there any exemptions from the sales tax?

 Yes, there are a number of exclusions and exemptions from the sales tax.
 Certain types of transactions have been excluded from the definitions in Revised Statute 47:301 making the tax inapplicable to them.
 Other transactions which normally would be subject to the tax under Revised Statute 47:301 have been exempted or excluded from the tax under Revised Statute 47:305.
 Various statutory exemptions and exclusions have been partially and temporarily suspended since July 1, 1986.
-For more information the taxable rate of transactions for Exemptions and Exclusions, see the Table of Sales Tax Rate Exemptions (R-1002) and Act 25 and 26 – Taxable Rate of Transactions for Exemptions and Exclusions (R-1002A) posted on the LDR website.
+For more information the taxable rate of transactions for Exemptions and Exclusions, see Form R-1002, Table of Sales Tax Rate Exemptions, and Form R-1002A, Act 25 and 26 – Taxable Rate of Transactions for Exemptions and Exclusions posted on the LDR website.

 Common consumer-related exemptions include: